 While many HomeKit devices work using standalone apps, you'll need one of the following hubs in your home for remote access controls through the Apple Home app: HomePod, Apple TV, and iPad.

 Without a hub, the Apple Home app works only with devices in Bluetooth range or on the same Wi-Fi network.
-Hubs also allow you to schedule and automate your HomeKit products.
+An Apple Home hub also allows you to schedule and automate your HomeKit products.

 Apple HomePod smart speakers give you complete control over your smart home through Siri voice commands.
 The company's HomePod models are more luxurious than the similar fare from Amazon and Google, justifying the higher price.